-In this tutorial, I’m going to give you an in-depth explanation on how the Blending Modes (Blend Modes) in Photoshop work.
+In this tutorial, I’m going to give you an in-depth explanation of how the Blending Modes (Blend Modes) in Photoshop work.

-By the time you finish watching this Photoshop tutorial, you should have a strong understanding of how to use Blending Modes and which to use to get your desired effect.
+By the time you finish watching this Photoshop tutorial, you should have a strong understanding of how Blending Modes work and which to use to get your desired effect.

 This tutorial is a free sample of my course Mastering Color in Photoshop.

 - When Were Blend Modes Added to Photoshop

 - Blending Modes or Blend Modes?

 - Normal Blending Modes

 - Darken Blending Modes

 - Lighten Blending Modes